 If you or a loved one is struggling with psychosis, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about psychosis treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about psychosis treatment at Belmont Behavioral Health System in Philadelphia, PA

 Psychosis is a condition in which a person has lost touch with reality or believes that things which are not true are actually true.
 Psychosis is not a mental illness diagnosis, but it is a symptom of a number of mental health disorders.
 In some cases, psychosis may be a symptom of illness, substance use, exposure to toxins, or allergic reactions.
 Regardless of the cause, patients with psychosis can have difficulty interacting with their environment, which can render them virtually incapable of functioning in a normal or healthy manner.